-Not implemented-UA has not made further progress toward implementing this recommendation since the 24-month followup.
+Not implemented-As reported in our 48-month followup, UA had not made further progress toward implementing this recommendation since the 24-month followup.
 Specifically, as reported in the 24-month followup, UA included a statement in each of its IT security policies indicating that the policy applies university-wide, and it has included similar wording in its IT security program policy; however, implementation of this recommendation was dependent on the implementation of all Finding 2 recommendations.
 As of April 2022, none of UA's Finding 2 recommendations have been fully implemented (see explanations for Recommendations 2.3a through 2.3f).